bchugg/bchugg.github.io/_writing/anxious_generation.md

 ---
 layout: writing
-title: "(Book review) The Anxious Generation"
+title: "Book review: The Anxious Generation"
 description: "A deep dive into Jonathan Haidt's 2024 book on social media and mental health."
 date: "2025-04-01"
 updated: "2025-04-02"